taxevaiden/taxevaiden-website/src/pages/posts/newyear.md

 i also checked [tiktok.com](https://tiktok.com) and it was down too.

 But uh that same day it was REVIVED somehow,,, our president saved it apparently so :shrug:

-Anyway i just wanted to make this post to update you guys